-Background: ”Common Law” was conceived with the Magna Carta 800 years ago.
-80 years later it was born and given the name that evolved into the foundation for our U.S. Constitution, our court system, public policy and Western Thought.
-Over the past centuries, the simple and obvious concepts of justice – “what is right” - have been complicated by the invention of the printing press, the Industrial Revolution, universal suffrage, the Internet … politicians and (coincidentally?) the need for indoor plumbing.
+"Common Law” was conceived with the Magna Carta 800 years ago.
+80 years later it was born and given the name that evolved into the foundation for our U.S. Constitution, our court system, public policy, and Western Thought.
+Over the past centuries, the simple and obvious concepts of justice – “what is right” - have been complicated by the invention of the printing press, the Industrial Revolution, universal suffrage, the Internet, politicians, and (coincidentally?) the need for indoor plumbing.

-“Common Law”, after so much time, has yet to keep pace with society, technology or commerce.
-To paraphrase Einstein’s definition of insanity, “… repeating the same thing again and again, while expecting different results.”
-Much like “common sense” or “common knowledge”, many laws are reduced to the individual opinion or interpretation of well-spoken lawyers, sympathetic judges or random jurors.
+“Common Law”, after so much time, has yet to keep pace with society, technology, or commerce.
+Much like “common sense” or “common knowledge,” many laws are reduced to the individual opinion or interpretation of well-spoken lawyers, sympathetic judges or random jurors.
 “Common”, when shared by anyone and everyone, quickly loses its value and becomes impotent.

-There are significant similarities between a DST and an (S)LLC, Corporation, LLP and other alphabetically “bankruptcy remote” structures that offer varying degrees of tax benefits, conservation of assets, limited liability and anonymity.
-There is one critical, primary, distinction between a Statutory Trust and more traditional, more familiar organizational structures.
-DST’s were created to circumvent “Common Law” related to corporate involvement with real estate.
+There are significant similarities between a DST and an (S)LLC, Corporation, LLP, and other alphabetically “bankruptcy remote” structures that offer varying degrees of tax benefits, conservation of assets, limited liability, and anonymity.
+There is one critical, primary, the distinction between a Statutory Trust and more traditional, more familiar organizational structures.
+DSTs were created to circumvent “Common Law” related to corporate involvement with real estate.
 Corporations are “businesses”.
-DST’s are not.
-There are no Articles of Incorporation, required shareholders’ meetings, minutes to be recorded or periodic reports (public information) in establishing a DST.
+DSTs are not.
+There are no Articles of Incorporation, required shareholders’ meetings, minutes to be recorded, or periodic reports (public information) in establishing a DST.

-Don’t allow the title of this article, or the statutes, mislead you.
-The simplicity, flexibility and protections of the Delaware legislation are available to residents of any state (or country), not only those who live in Delaware.
+Don’t allow the title of this article, or the statutes, to mislead you.
+The simplicity, flexibility, and protection of the Delaware legislation are available to residents of any state (or country), not only those who live in Delaware.
 Businesses organized under other classifications can also participate.
 The only restriction is that the (or at least one) Trustee and Registered Agent have a presence in the state of Delaware.

 To the extent that written (statutory) law is taking precedence over “Common Law”, those same codes and the courts have been very specific in emphasizing that enforceability of that contract is the primary intent and the highest priority of the enacted law.

-In subsequent articles of this four part (maybe five, maybe six) analysis, there will be more than enough terminology, with in-depth explanations and treatment: “(Trust) Series”, “Trustee”, “REIT”, “1031 Exchanges”, “Beneficiary / Beneficial Owner”, “Fractional Equity”, “Bankruptcy-Remote” and many other phrases that will impress any guest at the next cocktail party.
+In subsequent articles of this multi-part analysis, there will be more than enough terminology, with in-depth explanations and treatment: “(Trust) Series,” “Trustee,” “REIT,” “1031 Exchanges,” “Beneficiary / Beneficial Owner,” “Fractional Equity,” “Bankruptcy-Remote,” and many other phrases that will impress any guest at the next cocktail party.

-3) Leveraged Leasing Transactions can exemplify the diversity of DST’s, far beyond real estate investment.
+These can exemplify the diversity of DSTs, far beyond real estate investment.
 Case in point: the financing of commercial airline inventory.
-A trust is established to retain title on the plane(s).
+A trust is established to retain the title on the plane(s).
 Management of that trust is under a DST.
 The carrier airline would be a designated beneficial owner, who flies and maintains the aircraft and is responsible for paying the note on the financing.
 Obviously, the lender makes money as well.

-So, if the plane gets misplaced or stolen (or meets any other misfortune), which party would be responsible for replacing the plane?
+So, if one of our imaginary planes gets misplaced or stolen, which party would be responsible for replacing the plane?
 Well, assuming everyone had operated in good faith, the answer is no one.
-The Delaware statute was designed to uphold the sanctity of the contract (Trust Agreement / Governing Instrument), which was (hopefully) designed to protect the respective parties.
+The Delaware statute was designed to uphold the sanctity of the contract (Trust Agreement / Governing Instrument), which was designed to protect the respective parties.